OUIsolutions/BearHttpsClient/docs/explanation/network_configuration.md

    ```

 2. **From Mozilla (default):**
-   - BearHttpsClient already includes Mozilla's certificates
+   - BearHttpsClient includes Mozilla's certificates by default
    - Located in `BearSSLTrustAnchors.c`
    - Updated regularly for security

----

-## ⚡ Known IPs: Skip DNS for Lightning Speed
+## Known IP Configuration

-If you **already know** a website's IP address, you can skip DNS entirely:
+If you already know a website's IP address, you can skip DNS resolution entirely for improved performance:

-### 🔰 Basic Known IP Setup
+### Basic Known IP Setup

 ```c
 #include "BearHttpsClientOne.c"